tokenpage/yieldseeker-contracts/README.md

 - Vault shares were held in the wallet (earning yield)
 - Server withdrew back to USDC
 - User's wallet now contains original USDC + any yield earned
-- At any point, user could call `withdrawTokenToUser()` to withdraw their funds
+- At any point, user could call `withdrawBaseAssetToUser()` to withdraw their funds

 **Security Notes:**
 - Server can only interact with whitelisted vaults